 By Jess Brooks – Coffee Buyer & Supply Chain Manager

-The unique wet-hulling method, along with the varieties and terroir, produce a cup with a heavy body and notes of grapefruit and fresh herbs.
+The unique wet-hulling method produce a cup with a heavy body and notes of grapefruit and fresh herbs.
 Done well, this is the traditional “Lintong Profile” – a representation of this region in the cup.
-For our Sumatra Lintong we work with two collectors in the region who buy directly from a supply chain of Rainforest Alliance certified farmers.
-These farmers grown their coffees under the strict standards of the certification producing a sustainably delicious coffee.
-The result is a cup to Lintong profile (grapefruit, herbal, dense and rich) that invokes the feelings I had tasting this coffee during Coffee Basics classes – a sense of place unique to anywhere else in the world.
+For our Sumatra Lake Toba, we work with two collectors in the region who buy directly from a supply chain of Rainforest Alliance certified farmers.
+These farmers grow their coffees under the strict standards of the certification producing a sustainably delicious coffee.
+The result is a cup that invokes the feelings I had tasting this coffee during Coffee Basics classes – a taste of place unique to anywhere else in the world.